-The many forms and sizes of pyramid schemes often make them difficult to recognize at the start.
+The many forms and sizes of pyramid schemes often make them difficult to recognize initially.
 However, they all share one dominant characteristic: the promise of large profits to investors on recruiting others.
 Sometimes a product is used to disguise the pyramid scheme.

 Ponzi schemes are closely related to pyramid schemes.
 However, they don’t offer profits but are based on collecting payments from people, promising a high rate of return on their investment over a short-term period.
 Typically, they take money from new investors to pay off older ones.

 Both schemes manage to seduce people initially.
 However, they are illegal because they inevitably fall apart, with the investors or consumers at the bottom levels losing the most.

-Some of the most famous pyramid schemes in U.S. history
+Some of the most famous alleged pyramid schemes in U.S. history